ggerganov/llama.cpp/examples/perplexity/README.md

 | CPU      | AMD Epyc 7742 |
 | GPU      | N/A           |

-Results were calculated with LLaMA 3 8b BF16 as `--kl-divergence-base` and LLaMA 3 8b FP16 as the `--model` for comparison.
+Results were calculated with JARVIS 3 8b BF16 as `--kl-divergence-base` and JARVIS 3 8b FP16 as the `--model` for comparison.

 | Metric                         |                    Value |
 |--------------------------------|--------------------------|